spidernet-io/spiderpool/README.md

 * Based on CRD storage.
 All operation could be done with kubernetes API-server

-* Support assigning IP for IPv4-only, IPv6-only and dual-stack case
+* Support assigning IP Address of IPv4-only, IPv6-only and dual-stack

+* Support working on the cluster of IPv4-only, IPv6-only and dual-stack

 * Support creating multiple ippool.
 Different namespace and application could monopolize or share an ippool